 All the staff at the Greg and Tom hostels will go out of their way to make you feel comfortable, not just answering any questions you may have but also being there to hang out with, share a drink with, and explore the city with.

-Another great thing about the Greg and Tom hostels in Krakow is that they consistently seem to attract a good crowd of people who all want to make friends and have a great time, making them perfect for solo travellers.
+Another reason to stay at a Greg and Tom hostel Krakow is that they consistently seem to attract a good crowd of people who all want to make friends and have a great time, making them perfect for solo travellers.

 I’ve met some of my best friends in the Greg and Tom hostels, and I don’t throw that title out to just anyone!